intelowlproject/go-intelowl/README.md

 ## Usage
 This library was built with ease of use in mind!
 Here are some quick examples to get you started.
 If you need more example you can go to the [examples directory](./examples/)

-To start using the gointelowl library you  first need to import it:
+To start using the go-intelowl library you first need to import it:
 ```
 import "github.com/intelowlproject/go-intelowl/gointelowl"
 ```